12 Jul Instinctually Intact

 Exhibit A: Facebook Prude-Shaming

 I went to a public event in my town.
 One of its leaders and I made friends.
 I was grateful.
 We became Facebook Friends.
 Her cousin asked to Friend me.
 I accepted, warily, because Friend requests from men my age are usually testing the waters.
-It’s like I’m part of this grand catalogue of women they are paging through; I’m an article they may be interested in purchasing.
-He turned out to behave this way.
+It’s like I’m part of this grand catalogue of women they are paging through.

 Slut-shaming has been hell for women for centuries.
-I’m glad it finally has a name.
-Prude-shaming is not yet named, however.
+I’m glad it finally has a name; that’s a step toward detaching ourselves from it.
+Prude-shaming is newer.
+I’m glad it has a name too.

-• possibly spared another woman the same irritation
+- possibly spared another person the same irritation

-• possibly inspired the man to think twice before hassling another woman on Facebook.
+- possibly inspired the harasser to think twice before harassing someone else.

 If I’m wrong, well, I’ll live.
 I have plenty of friends.